-The Board, based on the advice of the Actuary, certifies that, the net market value of the Scheme assets exceeded the total value of vested benefits of the Scheme as at 31 March 2019.
+The Board, based on the advice of the Actuary, certifies that, as at 31 March 2019, the market value of the net assets of the Scheme exceeded the total value of vested benefits.
 The amounts are shown in note 12 to the financial statements.